Army repels Boko Haram attack on Yobe village — Nigeria Today

 “It did not take long when we heard the soldiers chanting victory songs, indicating that they were successful over the insurgents,” he said.

-Newsmen report that two attacks were recorded in less than a week after a long period of relative peace enjoyed across the state.
+NAN reports that two attacks were recorded in less than a week after a long period of relative peace enjoyed across the state.
+(NAN)

-The post Army repels Boko Haram attack on Yobe village appeared first on Vanguard News.
+The post Army repels Boko Haram attack on Yobe village appeared first on The Nation Nigeria.

 Do you something awesome to share with the world?
 Click here to shareGet thousands of free final year project topics and materials sorted by subject to help with your research